BattagliaM/PHY407/README.md

 **AudioFilter:** Routines for filtering wave audio files using Fourier transform methods.
 An example is shown with the file GraviteaTime and GraviteaTime_Filtered

-**Deconvolution:** Sharpens images by doing deconvultions with Fourier transforms.
+**Deconvolution:** Sharpens images by doing deconvolutions with Fourier transforms.

 **GaussSeidel:** Caculates a partial differential equation using the Gauss-Seidel relaxation method.